cameronmcnz/cameronmcnz/_posts/2021-02-04-git-flow-release-branch-example.md

 Hi I'm Cameron Mckenzie, @cameronmcnz on Twitter and I wanted to talk to you about the release branch in git flow, how it works, what you do with the git flow release branch and how you merge the release branch into master and develop.

-<em>I write a full write-up on the [Gitflow Release Branch](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Gitflow-release-branch-process-start-finish) over on TheServerSide</em>
+<em>I write a proper tutorial on the [Gitflow Release Branch](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Gitflow-release-branch-process-start-finish) over on TheServerSide</em>

 So there is the get flow release branch right there, and this is sort of a prototypical little git flow example whenever you initialize git flow you get your master branch and you get a develop branch that is branched directly off of it.